material-components/material-components-ios/components/NavigationBar/README.md

 ### Installation with CocoaPods

-To add the NavigationBar component to your Xcode project using CocoaPods, add the following to your
+To add this component to your Xcode project using CocoaPods, add the following to your `Podfile`:
-PodFile:

 ~~~ bash
 pod 'MaterialComponents/NavigationBar'